Bahjat Suleiman

-Bahjat Suleiman (بهجت سليمان; 1949 – 25 February 2021), also known as Bahjat Sulayman, was a Syrian Ambassador to Jordan and head of the internal branch of the Syrian General Intelligence Directorate (GID), also known as Branch 251, in Syria.
-He was instrumental in the accession of Syrian President Bashar Al-Assad to the presidency and was considered to be his confidant and mentor, and in his "inner circle."
+Bahjat Suleiman (بهجت سليمان; 1949 – 25 February 2021) was a Syrian diplomat and former military officer.
+He served as the head of the internal branch of the General Intelligence Directorate (GID), also known as Branch 251, in Syria, and was Syria's Ambassador to Jordan from 2009 to 2014.
+He was instrumental in the accession of Syrian President Bashar al-Assad to the presidency and was considered to be his confidant and mentor, and in his "inner circle."

 Early life and education

-Bahjat Suleiman was born in the city of Lattakia, a graduate of the Homs Military Academy, with a BA in military sciences from the 1968/1970 class.
-He holds a master's degree in command and staff from the Syrian Command and Staff College.
-He holds a Ph.D. in Political Economy from Romania.
+Bahjat Suleiman was born to an Alawite family in 1949 in the city of Latakia, located in western Syria.
+He joined the Syrian Army in 1968 and graduated from the Homs Military Academy with a BA in military sciences in 1970.
+Suleiman held a master's degree in command and staff from the Syrian Command and Staff College and acquired his Ph.D. in Political Economy from Romania.

-Early experience
+Military career

 He was a company commander, battalion, regiment, and tank brigade in the Defense Companies, the paramilitary force in Syria that was commanded by Rifaat al-Assad, and then in the Syrian Arab Army.
 While in the Defense Companies, he participated in the Yom Kippur War against Israel 1973 in the northern sector, and then in the 1982 Lebanon War.